rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 ##  6.215.2 RDA definition and scope

-<a name=" 6.215.2.1"> 6.215.2.1</a> A note on manifestation that provides information on the extent of a manifestation.
+<a name="6.215.2.1">6.215.2.1</a> A note on manifestation that provides information on the extent of a manifestation.

 ## 6.215.3 General rule